ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 allowMultiple
 ^^^^^^^^^^^^^

-The value of this optional property is automatically set to "true" if the "MultiChoice" type is used.
-If a "String" type is used, this flag allows the user to define multiple values in a single input field delimited by a pipe ("|") character.
+The value of this optional property is automatically set to **true** if the **MultiChoice** type is used.
+If a String type is used, this flag allows the user to define multiple values in a single input field delimited by a pipe ("|") character.

 default
 ^^^^^^^

-Optional property which is the default value pre-populated for new Jobs or Spaces.
+Optional property that is the default value pre-populated for new Jobs or Spaces.
 The purpose of a default value is to provide the user with a guidance while allowing edits based on preference.

 encrypt
 ^^^^^^^

-This optional property designates this parameter as an encrypted value.
+Optional property that designates a parameter as an encrypted value.
 Parameters defined as encrypted will be managed by the Keychain feature that encrypts password while at rest.
-This flag should be used with the "String" type and will render a password input textbox in the Job and Spaces configuration.
+This flag should be used with the String type and will render a password input textbox in the Job and Spaces configuration.

 hidden
 ^^^^^^

-If this optional property is set to "true", this parameter will be hidden from the Job Wizard.
-Hidden parameters allow the developer to persist parameters between job executions without the need to render the values in the Job Wizard.
-This option is valid only for Python and Java apps.
-Further details on persisting parameters from the app directly are out of scope for this document.
+If this optional property is set to **true**, this parameter will be hidden from the Job Wizard.
+Hidden parameters allow the developer to persist parameters between Job executions without the need to render the values in the Job Wizard.
+This option is valid only for Python and Java Apps.
+Further details on persisting parameters directly from the app are beyond the scope of this document.

 label
 ^^^^^

-Required property providing a description of the parameter displayed in the ThreatConnect platform Job Wizard or Spaces Config dialog box.
+Required property providing a description of the parameter displayed in the ThreatConnect platform Job Wizard or Spaces Configuration dialog box

 name
 ^^^^

-Required property is the internal parameter name taken from the Job Wizard and passed to the app at runtime.
-It is the effective command-line argument name passed to the app.
+Required property that is the internal parameter name taken from the Job Wizard and passed to the App at runtime.
+It is the effective command-line argument name passed to the App.

 note Parameter
 ^^^^^^^^^^^^^^

-Optional parameter description field available in Playbook apps under the "?" tooltip when the app parameters are being edited.
-Use this field to describe the purpose of the parameter in 2-3 sentences.
+Optional parameter-description field available in Playbook Apps under the **?** tooltip when the App parameters are being edited.
+Use this field to describe the purpose of the parameter in two-three sentences.

 PlaybookDataType
 ^^^^^^^^^^^^^^^^

-Optional property restricting the data type of incoming playbook variables.
+Optional property restricting the data type of incoming Playbook variables.
 This is different than the ``type`` property that controls the UI input type.
-The playbook data type can be any standard or custom type and is expected to be an array of strings.
+The PlaybookDataType can be any standard or custom type and is expected to be an array of strings.

 As of ThreatConnect 5.4, the standard Playbook types supported by the Python and Java SDK are: